 All our parents are fully DNA tested and are negative for all genetic diseases that each breed can potentially carry.

-Black & White Girl
+Black and White Girl

 Havanese are dogs with personality!
 Other than their cute shaggy look, there are a number of characteristics unique to this adorable breed you should consider if you’re thinking of giving a Havanese pup a home in Singapore.